lbastigk/Nebulite/README.md

 - `RenderObjectTree` can access the attached RenderObject
 - `JSONTree` can access the attached JSON

+It is recommended to implement unfinished functions inside the cpp file via a return of `Nebulite::ERROR_TYPE::CRITICAL_FUNCTION_NOT_IMPLEMENTED`

+Note that:
+- the `GlobalSpaceTree` automatically inherits all functions from `JSONTree`, which act on the global document.
+- the `RenderObjectTree` automatically inherits all functions from `JSONTree`, which act on the objects document.

 Example procedure for a new GlobalSpaceTree feature:
 1. **Create expansion file:** `GTE_MyFeature.{h,cpp}`
 2. **Inherit from wrapper:** Create class inheriting from `Nebulite::FuncTreeExpansion::Wrapper<ContainerClass, MyFeatureClass>`